 Quan's goal in life is to use her God given talents to serve, enlighten, and uplift her community.
 As a multi-award winning volunteer and nationally-recognized philanthropist, Quan is dedicated to leading peers and youth into community service and giving.
 Characterized by true leadership, activism, and dynamic style, Quan Lateef-Hill is an influential factor in building positivity in the lives of others.
 She recently served on the Junior Board of Directors for Girls, Inc. New York City and volunteers with various other groups, including Black Girls Rock!, Hashtag Lunch Bag, American Cancer Society and Shine Society Mentoring Program.
 She is also the Project Director for the volunteer run organization FOR GOODNESS SAKE.

-A self-proclaimed City Slicka, Quan currently lives with her husband and toddler François between Los Angeles, CA and Brooklyn, NY, and is in pre-production on two feature film documentaries, as well as two untitled short film projects, in conjunction with consulting on several tv + film + web + event projects.
+A self-proclaimed City Slicka, Quan currently lives with her husband and toddler François in Los Angeles, CA and travels frequently to New Orleans, LA and Brooklyn, NY.
+She is in pre-production on several narrative feature film projects, one feature film documentary, a docu-series, as well as two untitled short film projects, in conjunction with consulting and producing on several tv + film + web + podcast, and experiential event projects.